lenardrommel/luno/README.md

-# `lugano`: Laplace Approximations of Bayesian Neural Operators
+# LUGaNO: Linearized Predictive Uncertainty from Gaussian Weights in Neural Operators